Concave and other generalizations of stochastic Gronwall inequalities: Introduction

 \section{Introduction}

-In this article we provide generalizations of two stochastic Gronwall inequalities.
+In this article we provide generalizations of two types of stochastic Gronwall inequalities.
 Whereas in the closely related article \cite{GeissConvex} convex generalizations are studied, we focus here on concave and more general generalizations.
 The estimates we obtain seem necessary to show existence, uniqueness and non-explosion of solutions to path-dependent SDEs under one-sided non-Lipschitz conditions.
-This section is structured as follows: First, we provide a simple example which demonstrates where the generalizations we study can arise.
+This section is structured as follows: First, we provide two simple examples which demonstrate where the generalizations we study can arise.
 Subsequently, we provide a short overview on the existing results in the literature and on the extensions we study in this paper.